-One dish I have wanted to create was an easy gluten free pot pie recipe.
-With gluten free baking, it can be so hard to get a flaky crust to top your pie.
-Although this recipe is pictured with drop biscuits, I will include the directions to make this as a pie as well.
+One dish I wanted to create was an easy gluten free pot pie recipe.
+With gluten-free baking, getting a flaky crust to top your pie can be hard.
+Although this recipe is pictured with drop biscuits, I will also include the directions to make this as a pie.